manifold-systems/manifold/docs/docs.md

 ## License

 ### Open Source
-Open source Manifold is free and licensed under the [Appache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.
+Open source Manifold is free and licensed under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.
-Use Manifold freely with your favorite open source web servers, database servers, and tools.
+Use Manifold freely with your favorite _open source_ application servers, database servers, and tools.

 ### Commercial
-Commercial licensing and other arrangments are available.
-Contact admin@manifold.systems.
+Commercial licenses for this work are available.
+These replace the above ASL 2.0 and offer limited warranties, support, maintenance, and commercial server integrations.

+For more information, please visit: http://manifold.systems//licenses

+Contact admin@manifold.systems